YaoGroup/Environments/README.md

 ### Princeton Cluster
 environment-cluster-tf24.yml: For running our code using Tensorflow 2.4 on Della-gpu

+Yongji and Ray found it is required to include cudatoolkit IAS's cluster.
+Ray also tested and confirmed the cudatoolkit is also compatible with our workstation (though not required)

 ### Group Workstation
 environment-wokstation-tf24.yml: For running our code using Tensorflow 2.4 on our workstation